TT (song): Music video

 The music video for "TT" was directed by Kim Young-jo and Yoo Seung-woo of Naive, the same production team behind the music videos for Twice's songs "Like Ooh-Ahh" and "Cheer Up".
 It earned more than 5 million views on YouTube in less than 24 hours since its release.
 As of 2016, the video set a new record in only 40 hours, making it the fastest K-pop group music video to reach 10 million views and then broke the record of fastest to reach 20 million views in 114 hours (4 days 18 hours).
 The music video also ranked third place on 2016 YouTube's Most Popular Music Video in South Korea, while "Cheer Up" topped the list.

 In early 2017, the music video for "TT" hit 100 million views and became the most viewed K-pop girl group music video of all time.
 It also recorded the first K-pop female act and the fastest idol group to achieve 200 million and 300 million YouTube views.
 In September 2018, the music video became the first by a K-pop female act to hit 400 million views on YouTube.

 In the music video, the members showcased different personalities and famous characters through Halloween-themed cosplays: Jeongyeon and Momo portray Pinocchio and Tinker Bell respectively; Dahyun is the White Rabbit from Alice's Adventures in Wonderland while Sana is Hit-Girl of Kick-Ass comic series.
-Chaeyoung is The Little Mermaid and Nayeon is a cute devil.
+Chaeyoung is Ariel from The Little Mermaid and Nayeon is a cute devil.
 Mina is a female pirate reminiscent of Pirates of the Caribbean.
 Tzuyu and Jihyo have contrasting concepts; Tzuyu is a mysterious vampire in a black see-through dress while Jihyo is a mix of Elsa from Frozen and the White Queen from Alice Through the Looking-Glass—wearing a long white dress.
 The video ends with a "To be continued" message, hinting to the album's sequential nature.
 The sound the music video ends with is the beginning of their following single, "Knock Knock", which continues with the plot shown in "TT" by solving the mystery of who was knocking at the door.

 The full music video of the Japanese version of "TT", directed by Jimmy of BS Pictures, was released on June 21, 2017.
 It ranked at No. 4 of YouTube Japan Top Trend Music Video in 2017.